Last updated: October 21, 2017

 To view your history, click the Customize and control Google Chrome button, a menu icon with 3 vertical dots located to the right of the web address bar.
 Mouse over History, and then click History.
 You can also type chrome://history/ into the address bar, or use the Ctrl+H shortcut from your keyboard.
 Your Chrome history will display.

 To clear specific items from History, click the check box in front of the item(s).
-Once you have selected the items you want to remove, click the Remove selected items button.
+Once you have selected the items you want to remove, click the DELETE link at the top of the page.

-To clear the entire history, click the Clear browsing data… button.
+To clear the entire history, click the Clear browsing data… link in the left navigation.
 A new Clear browsing data window will display.
 To launch the Clear browsing data window, you can also:

 - type chrome://settings/clearBrowserData into the address bar